6 Rules for Shortening the Sales Cycle

 A shorter sales cycle is the holy grail of B2B sales.
 Almost impossible to find - but doing so could grant your business an eternal life cycle (or something pretty close).

-We spoke to Justin Stephenson, the Indiana Jones of discovering shorter B2B sales cycles (Last Crusade reference).
+We spoke to Justin Stephenson, the Indiana Jones of discovering shorter B2B sales cycles.
 Justin is a sales expert and Partner at the global sales management leadership organisation, Sandler Training.

-Sandler work with their clients to help them efficiently and effectively improve their overall sales performance.
+Sandler works with their clients to help them efficiently and effectively improve their overall sales performance.
 Through this conversation, Justin shared some of his game-changing insights with us.

-In basic terms, a broken down B2B sales cycle is a set of steps that leads a salesperson through a sale.
+In basic terms, the B2B sales cycle is a set of steps that leads a salesperson through a sale.
 This sales strategy should be repeatable, optimisable and easy to keep track of.

-The purpose of breaking down your B2B sales cycle is to make things easier and more efficient.
+The purpose of shortening your B2B sales cycle is to make things easier and more efficient.
 If it’s making things too complicated, redesign it.